-As more providers enter the market and strive to meet consumer demand for ease of access to care and convenience, established healthcare networks need to take note.
-Compound new competition with shrinking budgets, this leaves networks with few options to maintain market share.
+As more non-traditional providers enter the market and strive to meet consumer demand for ease of access and convenience, established healthcare networks need to take note.
+Compound new competition with limited capital, this leaves health systems with a challenge to maintain market share.

-While expansion may not be an option, there are steps you can take to maximize your existing assets to drive organic growth.
-Ask these questions if it’s time to improve your existing location portfolio:
+While expansion may not be an option, there are steps you can take to maximize your existing locations to drive growth.
+Ask these questions to improve your existing location portfolio:

 The old model of healthcare where opening a new facility in an area of high-demand and low competition meant the patients would come to you.
-But as competition increases and market migration occurs, it might be time to reevaluate existing facility locations and determine if they still support the previous market demands.
+But as competition increases and market migration occurs, it's time to reevaluate existing facility locations and determine if they still support the market demands.

-Take time to analyze your market demand density and nearby competition to help you determine which facilities are ripe for growth and which may be in need of relocation or potential closure due to decreased demand.
+Understanding the market demand density and nearby competition will help you determine which facilities are ripe for growth and which may be in need of relocation or potential closure due to decreased demand.

 Use consumer data and analytics to uncover insights on patient behavior to determine which facilities should be repositioned or relocated, optimized, updated or maintained.
-A thorough analysis will help you understand if maybe a facility is dilapidated and in need of an upgrade, or just needs to be relocated.
-An existing facility network analysis will help you determine which facilities are not worth further investment and how best to apply your budget toward locations primed for growth and expansion opportunity.
+A thorough analysis, added to a real estate assessment, will help you understand if a location is in need of a remodel or needs to be relocated.
+An existing facility network analysis will help you determine which facilities are not worth further investment and how best to apply your budget toward locations primed for growth and expansion opportunities.

-Am I Offering the Right Service Lines at Each Facility?
+Am I Offering the Right Service Lines at Each Location?

-After evaluating your existing facility performance, you may have identified which facilities are underperforming.
+After evaluating your existing location performance, you may have identified which are underperforming.
 Before closing their doors for good, evaluate whether your service lines match the medical needs in the area.
-Maybe the existing facility was once a prime location for pediatric services, but due to changes in the market and migration it may be a better fit for cardiac care or geriatrics.
+Maybe the existing facility was once a prime location for pediatric services, but due to changes in the market and migration it may be a better fit for internal medicine, cardiology or geriatrics.